evangstav/MyWiki/Host_Virtualization.md

 # Networking Modes of Virtualbox
 1. (Network address Translation) NAT Adapter:
     - Default in Vbox
     - Allows accesing the internet through Host, as if the guest is connected to a router.
     - Each Guest has its own NAT so they are not able to inter-communicate
     - Private Address
     - Not suitable for server unless port-forwarding is enabled.
     - Guest Invisible to the outside world.
 2. Host-Only Adapter:
-    - Allows communication between the HOst and VMs
+    - Allows communication between the Host and VMs
     - No connectivity to the outside world
     - New loopback interface on host
 3. Bridge Adapter:
     - Traffic is filtered at the host NIC and injeted to/from Guest.
         * this emulates a virtual switch operation (bridging)
     - This allows connecting a VM with an external device directly over the physical NIC of the host.
+    - A VM in bridged mode can be thought of as another machine in the LAN.
     - Servers as VMs
 4. Internal Network:
     - Network visible to VMs connected to it but not to the host
         * You cannot debug/capture traffic from host!
     - Isolated
 5. NAT Network:
-    - INternal Network with NAT capabilities
+    - Internal Network with NAT capabilities
     - Access to the outside world